How To Pick A Real-Time OLAP Platform

 Log Analytics / Text Search

-The ability to perform text search queries on application log data in real-time is a less common but nevertheless important and challenging use case.
-Such logs can be enormous in size and often unstructured (eg: JSON format) which adds to the complexity.
+The ability to perform text search queries on application log data in real-time is a less common but important and challenging use case.
+Such logs can be enormous and often unstructured (eg: JSON format) which adds to the complexity.
 Ability to do regex style text search on logs in real-time is vital for triaging production issues.
 In addition, some applications will need the ability to do aggregation queries with text search predicates as part of their core business logic.
 The QPS is usually low for debugging use cases but can be high for user-facing applications.

 Data Source Requirements